safar1212/Portfolio/README.md

 ## Built With

-- HTML, CSS and Javascript
+- HTML, CSS and JavaScript

 ## Getting Started